LLnCSoftware/mserve/examples/04routing/04routing1.md

 select route by slave_handle from queries
 ```

-You are likely to see something like the following:
+You are likely to see something like the following.

+Note: The first row, for example, means that the server with handle -13 got quires with the symbols which were `gs repeatedly in sequence.

 ```
 slave_handle| route